 Is Your Site Mobile Friendly?

-The first step in a mobile first strategy is making sure your current site is mobile friendly.
+The initial step in a mobile first strategy is making sure your current site is mobile friendly.
 There are plenty of tools out there built just for this purpose, but we have our favorites.
 Test your site using:

 Both tools are free and easy to use.
 Stop what you’re doing and test your site now!